metacosm/booster-common/README.md

   `./for-all-boosters.sh -m redhat -b crud fn fmp_deploy`

 * Add the maven wrapper to all boosters

   `./for-all-boosters.sh -np cmd -p "SB-204: Add Maven Wrapper"  "mvn -N io.takari:maven:wrapper -Dmaven=3.3.9 && git add .mvn mvnw mvnw.cmd"`

+* Update the `launcher-booster-catalog` automatically based on the most recently tagged version of the boosters.
+Note that this should only be called when the Spring Boot version has been updated, not for simple booster version updates.

+  `./for-all-boosters.sh catalog`

 ## `sync-descriptors.sh`